2014-2015 Verification Information

 - Who is required to register with Selective Service?

 - How do I order an IRS Tax Return Transcript?

 - What is the IRS Data Retrieval within the FAFSA?

 - What is a tax transcript, and why do I need one?

-- I will file, but have not completed my return, what documents do I need to submit?
+- I will file taxes, but have not completed my return, what documents do I need to submit?

 - What must I do if I am selected for Verification?

-- What happens if I update my FAFSA and it is selected for verification after funds were already credited?
+- What happens if I update my FAFSA and it is selected for verification after funds were already disbursed?

 - Where do I submit my financial aid documents?